 Preparation of Rites

-Add to your hand 1 Level 7 or lower Ritual Monster Card from your Deck.
-Then you can add to your hand 1 Ritual Spell Card from your Graveyard.
+Add 1 Level 7 or lower Ritual Monster from your Deck to your hand, then you can add 1 Ritual Spell from your GY to your hand.

 Allure of Darkness

 Draw 2 cards, then banish 1 DARK monster from your hand, or, if you do not have any in your hand, send your entire hand to the GY.

 You can reveal 1 Ritual Monster in your hand; Special Summon both this card from your hand and 1 “Impcantation” monster from your Deck, except “Impcantation Penciplume”.
 If this card is Special Summoned from the Deck: You can target 1 Ritual Monster in your GY; add that target to your hand.
 You can only use 1 “Impcantation Penciplume” effect per turn, and only once that turn.You cannot Special Summon monsters from the Extra Deck.

 During your Main Phase: You can return this card from the field to its owner's hand.
 During either player's Damage Step, when a face-up LIGHT monster you control battles: You can send this card from your hand to the Graveyard; that monster gains ATK equal to the ATK of the opponent's monster it is battling, until the End Phase.